-“Sa tingin ng iba ay kahoy lang, pero kailangan mahalin parin.
+“Sa tingin ng iba ay kahoy lang, pero kailangan mahalin pa rin.
 Mahalaga ang bawat puno para sa ikakabuti ng kalikasan.
-Masaya akong maging parte ng NGP,” Mallanao said.
-The 100-hectare NGP plantation established in San Antonio, Cabagan, Isabela was awarded to the association in 2016.
+Masaya akong maging parte ng NGP,” he said.